-Grenville Cross SC is a criminal justice analyst, a barrister (Queen’s counsel and senior counsel), and vice-chairman of the senate of the International Association of Prosecutors.
-He is sentencing editor of Hong Kong Cases and Archbold Hong Kong, and co-author of Sentencing in Hong Kong.
-He was the director of public prosecutions from 1997 to 2009.
+Grenville Cross SC is a criminal justice analyst, a barrister (senior counsel), and a life senator of the International Association of Prosecutors (IAP).
+He is a law professor, the sentencing editor of Hong Kong Cases and Archbold Hong Kong and the co-author of Sentencing in Hong Kong.
+He served as the director of public prosecutions from 1997 to 2009, and as vice-chairman (Senate) of the IAP from 2011 to 2023.

 Most of the heavy lifting was done when the 2020 national security law was enacted but unfinished business remains.
 Hong Kong’s proposals are defensive in nature, and recognise that suspects must be properly treated.